MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/extensibility/BreakingChanges.md

 # Breaking Changes

-When making your solution extensible, you also guarantee to not break those extension point going forward.
+When making your solution extensible, you also guarantee to not break those extension points going forward.
 A breaking change is anything that can break a consumer of your code.

 Below is a list of some types of changes that could potentially break someone.